Home icon as a Jester's castle

 3. Understand the Flow of the Wall

 The ‘wall’, the stack of remaining tiles, dictates the tempo and availability of key pieces.
 Experienced players track which suits and honours have been discarded, estimating the likelihood of drawing or claiming specific tiles.
 For instance, in Riichi Mahjong, if three of the four Red Dragons have appeared, holding onto the fourth is often a waste.
+Early in the hand, you can often throw away popular tiles more safely, but that changes as fewer tiles are left in the wall.
 Meanwhile, timing your calls for Pungs or Kongs can make or break a winning streak in Hong Kong Mahjong.

 4. Master Defence: Knowing When Not to Win

 Aggression can win hands, but defence wins matches.
 In styles like Riichi, knowing when to fold a hand and defend can save you from heavy losses.
 If an opponent declares Riichi, immediately shift to defensive mode, prioritising safe discards (tiles already visible in others’ hands or discard piles).
-In Chinese and Hong Kong Mahjong, defensive play also matters; avoiding risky Pung or Chow calls can prevent opponents from using your discards to complete winning hands.
+Mid-game, this often means reconsidering your original plan because you have more information about what opponents are collecting.
+In Chinese and Hong Kong Mahjong, a good defensive strategy also matters; avoiding risky Pung or Chow calls can prevent opponents from using your discards to complete winning hands, so sometimes you should play defensively by not throwing tiles that seem to fit an opponent’s likely hand or a possible final tile.

 Learning to switch from offence to defence is the hallmark of expert Mahjong players.
-A disciplined fold can be more profitable long-term than a reckless win attempt.
+A disciplined fold can be more profitable long-term than a reckless win attempt, and protecting your position is often better than pushing for a worse result with a risky attack.

 Recognising which tiles are safe to discard, and which are dangerous, is a critical defensive skill.
-In Riichi Mahjong, genbutsu (safetiles) have already been discarded by the player who declared Riichi; they cannot win for them again.
+In Riichi Mahjong, genbutsu (safetiles) have already been discarded by the player who declared Riichi; they cannot win for them again, and dangerous tiles often include those that complete consecutive tiles or other visible patterns in an opponent’s hand.
 Tiles adjacent to opponents’ melds, on the other hand, are risky.
 In faster versions like Hong Kong or Macau Mahjong, holding onto terminal tiles (1s and 9s) can sometimes be safer than middle tiles, depending on the board state.

 Whenever possible, aim to discard tiles that limit your opponents’ options, especially when several players are close to Tenpai.
-Defence is an active process; every discard sends a signal.
+Defence is an active process; every discard sends a signal, so sometimes the right move is waiting for a safer discard window instead of pushing out crucial tiles that may help another player.

 6. Count the Dora and Bonus Tiles

 In Riichi Mahjong and some casino-style versions, Dora tiles add significant bonus points to a hand’s value.
 Keeping track of revealed Dora indicators helps you gauge your potential and your opponents’ risk levels.
+In American Mahjong, jokers affect value calculations differently and can make exposed sets more dangerous.
 If multiple Dora tiles appear early, expect aggressive play across the table.
 Conversely, when Dora is scarce, cautious hand-building often prevails.

 In online Mahjong variants, automatic displays show Dora indicators; use these as visual cues to adjust your pace and discard strategy.
 Always weigh the value of chasing Dora versus stabilising your hand.
-Overcommitting to high-risk tiles for bonus points can lead to disaster.
+Overcommitting to high-risk tiles for bonus points can lead to disaster, and keeping joker bait for later use can help, but only if it doesn’t weaken your hand too much.

 7. Observe Opponents’ Discards and Body Language